snorkel-team/website/_use_cases/visual_relation_tutorial.md

+## Recap
 We have successfully trained a visual relationship detection model!
 Using categorical and spatial intuition about how objects in a visual relationship interact with each other, we are able to assign high quality training labels to object pairs in the VRD dataset in a multi-class classification setting.

+For more on how Snorkel can be used for visual relationship tasks, please see our [ICCV 2019 paper](https://arxiv.org/abs/1904.11622)!